-Applicability

-This section applies to a contract or work under a contract, under which:
+Applicability: This section applies to a contract or work under a contract, under which:

-- 1. only one trade or occupation is required to complete it and the project is greater than \$2,500; or - 2. the estimated total cost of completing the project is greater than \$25,000.
+- 1. Only one trade or occupation is required to complete it and the project is greater than \$2,500; or - 2.
+The estimated total cost of completing the project is greater than \$25,000.

-Prevailing wage contract clause (Effective July 1, 2009)

-The following language has been developed in compliance with Minnesota Statutes 177.43, Subdivision 3, and is required to be included in all contracts subject to Minnesota Statutes 177.41 to 177.44.
+Prevailing wage contract clause (Effective July 1, 2009): The following language and is required to be included in all contracts subject to Minnesota Statutes 177.41 to 177.44.